In joining the Seahawks and restructuring his contract, defensive end Carlos Dunlap is betting on himself

 But to Dunlap, it’s a risk worth taking to get out of an uncomfortable situation with the Bengals and come to a team with legitimate Super Bowl aspirations.

-And to Dunlap, it also may not really be that much of a gamble.
+And to Dunlap, it also might not really be that much of a gamble.

 “I have full confidence and faith in betting on myself,’’ Dunlap said Wednesday via Zoom before he took part in his first practice with the Seahawks.